 Please see below examples of some of the returns you can currently expect.
 Rates will change and the rate on offer will depend on the amount you are looking to deposit, so you’ll need to get a bespoke illustration if you are interested in using Octopus Cash.

-For an individual, on a deposit of £340,000 in the Octopus 12 month fixed term account, the blended rate would be 1.56% gross/AER – providing gross interest of £5,329, split between four providers so that all of the deposited funds are less than £85,000.
+For an individual, on a deposit of £340,000 in the Octopus 12 month fixed term account, the blended rate would be just over 1.63% gross/AER – providing gross interest of £5,567, split between four providers so that all of the deposited funds are around £85,000.

 But you would need to open and fund four different savings accounts.